-To ensure omnichannel purchasing solutions, the firms adapt their processes to centralize management of the following areas:
+To ensure omnichannel purchasing solutions, the firms adapt their processes to centralise management of the following areas:

 1. Product information: the main product characteristics need to be equally represented in all sales channels.

-2. Inventory management: the stock of all central and regional warehouses and brick-and-mortar stores must be synchronized.
+2. Inventory management: the stock of all central and regional warehouses and brick-and-mortar shops must be synchronised.

 3. Forecast of purchases from suppliers: omnichannel strategies alter relationships not only with customers, but between all stakeholders in the supply chain.
 The checkout process must be unique for all channels.

-4. Order preparation: picking and returns management (reverse logistics) must be standardized.
+4. Order preparation: picking and returns management (reverse logistics) must be standardised.

 Impact of omnichannel strategies on the retail industry